RessyOwO/OpenFlights/README.md

 Below are some brief descriptions of our files.
 Function descriptions can be found in each individual file.

-- airports:
+- airports: contains airports class and routes class, along with helper functions
-- graph:
+- graph: contains graph class, pagerank, BFS, dijstra's algorithm
-- utils:
+- utils: utilities
-- main:
+- main: main function
-- tests:
+- tests: test suites
-- png:
+- visuals: visualization

 ## **How to run:**